stuti-rastogi/software-engineering-room-booking/README.md

 # software-engineering-room-booking

-A project to build a hotel room booking system using Java and SQL by applying software engineering practices
+A project to build a hotel room booking system using Java and SQL by applying software engineering practices The project has functionalities for user login, different types of room booking, room cancellation, checking application status, admin login and admin approving/denying booking for conference room/banquet halls.

+For information about classes and methods, index.html doc file that has been provided.

 The team of this project is as follows: